Questions about the Bachelor of Science in Health Information Management

 Student service departments include: the Registrar's Office, Student Health Services, Student Counseling and Educational Support Services, Student Financial Aid, Student Resources, Wellness, and Diversity, Kirmayer Fitness Center, and the Student Administration System. [top]

-You may park in either parking garage - just be sure to bring in your parking ticket so it may be validated.
-Both parking garages are several building aways from the H.I.M. offices, which are located in Taylor Building.
+You may park in either parking garage.
+Just be sure to bring in your parking ticket so it may be validated.
+Both parking garages are several building aways from the department's offices and classrooms located in Taylor Building.
 The only public access available without a security card is found by entering the School of Nursing building (first floor) and continuing to Taylor building's elevator (note: upon entering Taylor, the current floor becomes "2").
-Use the elevator to drop to the first floor H.I.M. offices. [top]
+Use the elevator to drop to the first floor. [top]

 KU Medical Center is centrally located in the greater Kansas City metro area and easily accessible from I-35 and I-70.
 The campus resides at 39th Street and Rainbow Boulevard: driving directions. [top]